Travelling to Siquijor and wondering where to stay in Siquijor Island?

 Lazi Beach Club

 Looking for where to stay in Siquijor, cheap and cheerful style?
-Look no further, as Lazi Beach Club is a fabulous backpackers option in a secluded bay on the southern shore of the island.
+Lazi Beach Club is a fabulous backpackers option in a secluded bay on the southern shore of the island.

 Built fronting a rocky beach, you’ll enjoy a tranquil garden with a gorgeous saltwater pool, and rooms that have all the basic necessities – a private bathroom with shower or bathtub, writing desk, coffee and tea making facilities, a private balcony and a sitting area.
-Choose from non-aircon or air con rooms that have 1 single and 2 large double beds, 1 extra large double and 3 large doubles, or just 1 single – basically something to suit all group sizes!
+Choose from rooms with or without air-conditioning that have 1 single and 2 large double beds, 1 extra large double and 3 large doubles, or just 1 single – basically something to suit all group sizes!

-There’s an openair restaurant on site, free wifi in public areas, and free parking.
+There’s an openair restaurant on-site, free WiFi in public areas, and free parking.
 Plus a karaoke set for some fun evening entertainment!
-Staff can help you arrange fishing, canoeing, diving or even hiking trips.
+You will need a motorcycle or car to get around, but staff can help you arrange fishing, canoeing, diving or even hiking trips.
 Cambugahay Falls is just a 20 minute drive away!

 Click here for the latest prices.